Sultan2015/MachineLearningAssignment/learning.md

 ## The final value used for the model was mtry = 2.
 ```

 However, there some out-of-sample errors, but error rate is very small.
-In fact, only 18 observations (out of 19371) very classified incorrectly.
+In fact, only a few observations (out of 19371) very classified incorrectly.

 ```r